Candidate Statements

 Bring your concerns to union leadership

-Improve and develop standard work around training and mentoring new stewards
+Improve and develop standard work around training new stewards

 Bryan Brock

-Hello, I’m Bryan Brock a 20-year OHSU employee, and a 328 AFSCME union member since my first day of eligibility.
+Hello, I’m Bryan Brock, a 20-year OHSU employee and 328 AFSCME union member since my first day of eligibility.

-Recently, I became more involved with Local 328 in an official capacity by filling an open at-large Executive Board position in the summer of 2024 and also by serving as a delegate for our state convention in April 2025.
-In doing so, I have become familiarized with the workings of the executive board and union leadership and gotten to know many of the other inspiring leaders, many of which you can see on this campaign, and would like to use my new knowledge and connections to help assure our membership is appropriately represented in the leadership’s positions and actions both fiscally and in policy.
+Since joining the Executive Board and serving as a state convention delegate in 2025, I have become familiarized with the workings of the E-board and union leadership and gotten to know many of the other inspiring leaders.
+With a goal of fiscal responsibility using our dues, I aim to use my knowledge and connections to help assure our membership is appropriately represented in the leadership’s positions and actions and that what we do is adequately communicated/available to members.

-Now, more than ever, with the challenges facing the frontline AFSCME employees that serve as OHSU’s backbone, the strength of our leadership and of our membership at large is of the utmost importance.
+Now, more than ever, with the challenges facing frontline AFSCME employees that serve as OHSU’s backbone, the strength of our leadership and of our membership at large is very important.

-I ask for your vote to continue helping organize our group and serve as an advocate for the labor force at OHSU along with the rest of the new Local 328 Executive Board.
-I’m proud to be running for this at large board position alongside President Olson and the rest of this great group of Local 328 members.
-We are here for you!
+I ask for your vote to continue helping organize our group and serving as an advocate for the labor force at OHSU with this Local 328 Executive Board term, responsibilities which I will give highest regard.

 Mark Chapman